-Ads are shown in the search engine result page (SERP), typically at the top of results or to the right of results.
+Ads show in the search engine result page (SERP), typically at the top of results or to the right of results.
 You’ll also notice product ads in Google Images and unapologetically large product ads in mobile search results.

 Shopping campaigns have become a major contributor to online sales for retailers in recent years.
 What began as a small area of ads on the Google SERP has now turned into multiple locations and ad types (image ads, showcase ads, express ads, etc.).
-It’s clear Google is investing into this channel and it’s technology, and it’s estimated that 60% of advertising budgets are now dedicated to shopping campaigns.
-It’s become a major growth channel for Bing as well, as many Google features have been adopted into the Microsoft Ads platform.
+It’s clear Google invests heavily into this channel and its technology, and it’s estimated that 60% of advertising budgets are now dedicated to shopping campaigns.
+It’s become a major growth channel for Bing as well, as many Google features are adopted into the Microsoft Ads platform.

 Similar to Google, Bing presents shopping ads prominently in the SERP either at the top of results or to the right-hand side.
 Bing shopping campaigns are also built off of a product data feed and have their own ads manager where campaigns are established.